Gambling, Guide

 The Probability of Each Number

-Critically, that probability resets on every spin.
-A roulette wheel has no memory.
-The ball does not “know” that 17 just hit three times — and the laws of probability are not a self-correcting force.
+That probability resets on every spin.
+The ball does not know that 17 just hit three times, and the laws of probability are not a self-correcting force.

 Expected Frequency vs. Observed Frequency